What is DFM? Cut Costs and Improve Quality With Design for Manufacturing

 Optimized Material Tolerance

 In the same way that designing for the manufacturing process can decrease costs, so can designing for the material tolerance.
 Continuing with our injection molding example, plastic materials with walls that are too thick cool much slower and run the possibility of causing sink.
+Not only is this time consuming, but it can also result in potential defects like sink areas from inconsistent cooling rates.

 Conversely, areas of the design that are too thin are fragile.
 An engineer will identify these areas and address with ribbing or other design changes in accordance with the material type.
 This increases the product quality and viability, also decreasing costs.